 There are, of course, manual machines that you can get for under $200.
 However, if you want to concentrate on work while you walk, you’ll appreciate having an electric model.

 The Confidence Fitness Ultra Pro costs about $200 and comes with free shipping.
 This is a $600-$800 savings from the models above.

 On the flip side, you get a treadmill that is not as quiet.
 It has less power, is less sturdy and may not last as long.

 This basic machine lacks a lot of bells and whistles.
 It has a smaller motor (600W), smaller walking area (belt size 38.5″ x 14″ vs approximately 50″ x 18″) and it weigh less (53 lbs), but for many users it does the job.

 In fact, several people purchased this machine specifically to create their own walking workstations.
 Many of the features you pay for in a high-priced treadmill you actually don’t need or use when you’re typing on our computer anyway.

-The minimal features of the Confidence Power Plus actually work in your favor when used for working:
+The minimal features of the Confidence Fitness Ultra Pro actually work in your favor when used for working:

 - This is a smaller treadmill.
 Therefore, fits more easily in tight spaces.

 - The Power Plus has short handlebars.
 Thus, it fits underneath more desks.